melasser22/newLms/tenant-platform/catalog-service/README.md

 # Catalog Service – Addon Module

-This Spring Boot microservice manages addons for the multi-tenant LMS platform.
+This Spring Boot microservice manages addons for the multi-tenant Ejada SaaS Products Framework.
 It provides REST endpoints to create, update, retrieve, list, and soft-delete addons.
 The service uses Postgres and Redis, integrated with shared-lib starters.

 ## Configuration